top of page

 Cons

-1. Licensing Timelines: Expect around 3-6 months in Lithuania, and 6-12 months in both Malta and the UK, depending on how prepared is the client.
+1. Licensing Timelines: Expect around 3-6 months in Lithuania and 6-12 months in both Malta and the UK, depending on client preparedness.

 3. No Existing Clients or Revenue: Starting from scratch means there will be no immediate cash flow, unless you already have clients ready.